annd16/ramverk1-redovisa/content/om.md

 Om
 =========================

-[FIGURE src=image/picture-576022_640.png?w=250 caption="Anax - a PHP framework."]
+[FIGURE src=image/php-med-trans.png?w=95 caption="Anax - a PHP framework."]

-The course 'Framework1' is, as the name implies, a xxxx in frameworks and in this case php frameworks.
+The course <strong>ramverk1</strong> (or <strong>framework1</strong> in english) is, as the name in implies, a study in frameworks, and to be more specific php frameworks.

-Anax is a php framework developed by the xxx of this course to be used as a tool to learn how to build, and use, a php framework.
+Anax is a php framework developed by the head teacher of this course to be used as a tool to learn to get acquainted with the most important parts that constitutes a typical framework and the services usually offered by such a framework, learn how to use such a framework, (- and if necessary in the future perhaps even build our own framework!).